Most people say option trading is risky.

 If Company X’s stock goes up, you’ll make money.
 If the stock goes down, the most you’ll ever lose is that $50.
 That’s a 100% loss… but it’s a lot less than potentially losing 20% or more of the $1,000 you risked buying the stock.

 This is a simple example.
 And it’s the simplicity that proves my point.
-Options allow you to risk much less and profit just as much as you would when buying stocks.
+Options allow you to risk much less and profit just as much as buying stocks.

 But that benefit disappears if you overleverage the trade and take on a larger position with options than you would otherwise take with the stock.